indefinit/MozFest2014-musicexpression-workshop/README.md

 1. Buffers and samples - (Instruments that sample audio)
 2. Spatialization and convolution - (Sounds in space)

-### Breakout Sessions / Challenges (45 min)
+### Breakout Sessions / Challenges (1hr 45 min)

-- **Theme 1 - Buffers and samples** [Example](http://indefinit.github.io/MozFest2014-musicexpression-workshop/01_buffer_simple.html)
+- **Theme 1 - Buffers and samples** ([Example Simple](http://indefinit.github.io/MozFest2014-musicexpression-workshop/01_buffer_simple.html)) ([Example Advanced](http://indefinit.github.io/MozFest2014-musicexpression-workshop/03_buffer_endless_scroll.html))
     + Create a simple sound sampler that takes in audio streams from the local filesystem or spotify 30s preview api, and plays them back in unique ways.
 - **Theme 2 - Spatialization and convolution** [Example](http://indefinit.github.io/MozFest2014-musicexpression-workshop/02_convolution_simple.html)
     + Using a balloon and your mobile phone, find a quiet space to record your own impulse response and convolve it with a sound file of your choosing.

+- **Alt theme**
+    + If you attended the web audio visualization session yesterday, expand on your work there by adding generative audio to your build.

 ----------

 ## Resources For Workshop Themes
-Code snippets can be found in the ```examples-src/``` directory.
+Code examples can be found in the ```examples-src/``` directory.
 To run any web audio example locally, you'll need to use a localhost server.
 The simplest way to open an http server on port 8080 is to navigate into the examples directory in your terminal, and then:
 ```shell
 python -m SimpleHTTPServer 8080
 ```

 Navigate your browser to http://localhost:8080/ and you should be all set!

+The official documentation for Tone.js can be found [HERE](http://tonenotone.github.io/Tone.js/doc/).

 #### <i class="icon-folder-open"></i> Buffers and samples